How do I find a new dentist and how do I know if they are a good fit for me?

 Dental x-rays are taken routinely by your dentist.
 There are many diseases and dental defects, which can not be seen by the naked eye, especially where teeth are concerned.
-These may include such things as decay under old fillings, teeth trapped below the gums, cavities between the teeth, bone loss as a result of gum disease and changes in either jaw bone structure which can be affected by many systemic diseases.
+These may include such things as decay under old fillings, teeth trapped below the gums, cavities between the teeth, bone loss as a result of gum disease, and changes in either jaw bone structure which can be affected by many systemic diseases.
 If you are a new patient, your dentist may recommend x-rays to check the current status of your mouth and to check for hidden problems.
-Upon your first visit to the dentist he or she will usually take those x-rays that will be necessary to comprehensively assess your oral health.
+Upon your first visit to the dentist, he or she will usually take those x-rays that will be necessary to comprehensively assess your oral health.
 A full series of x-rays usually consists of 14 – 18 films.
-A Panoramic x-ray film showing a much greater areas of your jaw bones may be needed as well in order for your dentist to comfortably and competently examine you.
+A Panoramic x-ray film showing a much greater area of your jawbones may be needed as well in order for your dentist to comfortably and competently examine you.
 Every twelve months or so your dentist may take a small series of x-rays consisting of four to six films.
 A six-month period is a long time in the life of a cavity and it is for this reason that a visit to the dentist every six months is so important.
 X-rays are generally safe when only taken as needed to keep the exposure to a minimum.
-Dr. Elbrecht uses digital dental radiographs which use 90% less radiation than traditional dental radiographs.
+The Advanced Indiana Dental Care team uses digital dental radiographs which use 90% less radiation than traditional dental radiographs.

 What if I am afraid of going to the dentist?

 Fear of the dentist is quite common and many people are as fearful and concerned as you may be.
-However, because fear of the dentist is so common, Dr. Elbrecht and his team are also well aware of this and are properly trained to work with you in helping you to overcome these fears.
+However, because fear of the dentist is so common, the Advanced Indiana team is also well aware of this and are properly trained to work with you in helping you to overcome these fears.
 Notify your dental team about your concerns and questions.
 You will find they are eager to work with you to make your visits pleasant.
-Asking questions about your mouth and proposed treatment will help to remove fear of the unknown and give you an opportunity to become involved in your dental health.
-Most importantly, remember that your dental team is eager to work with you, not just on you,in order to achieve a mutual goal – maintaining the health of your smile.
+Asking questions about your mouth and proposed treatment will help to remove the fear of the unknown and give you an opportunity to become involved in your dental health.
+Most importantly, remember that your dental team is eager to work with you, not just on you, in order to achieve a mutual goal – maintaining the health of your smile.

 Why Do I need dental work if I am not experiencing any problems or discomfort?

-Dr. Elbrecht‘s goal is to keep you in good oral health and to keep you from experiencing any pain.
+Our goal is to keep you in good oral health and to keep you from experiencing any pain.
 Early stages of tooth decay, gum disease, tooth fractures, and other problems with teeth and gums usually do not produce any pain or discomfort.
 However, if these problems are not detected and treated in this earlier stage they will progress to more severe problems.
 This could lead to more extensive dental treatment, more expensive treatment, more dental visits, and possibly pain.
-Dr. Elbrecht detects problems and brings them to your attention at the first sign, usually before there is pain, to help you because we value your time, comfort, and budget.
+We detect problems and bring them to your attention at the first sign, usually before there is pain, to help you because we value your time, comfort, and budget.